MrSumthun/ARCS/README.md

 - Main module: `arcs.py` (replaced `arcsoftware.py`).
 Build scripts and spec updated.
 - Use `resource_path()` in the code to locate bundled resources under PyInstaller (`sys._MEIPASS`).
 - Linting: repo uses `flake8` (max line length 120).
 Auto-formatting with `black` is used.
+- Use purchase_list.py for CLI based PO ordering